liubingyuu/FTEM_BSR_CDFSL/README.md

 ## Steps

+1. Prepare the source dataset miniImageNet and four target datasets CropDisease, EuroSAT, ISIC and ChestX.

+2. Modify the paths of the datasets in `configs.py` according to the real paths.

-1. Train base models on miniImageNet (pre-train)
+3. Train base models on miniImageNet (pre-train)

     • *Train single model*